halex5000/ld-articles/Zapier/Connect Almost Anything to LaunchDarkly with Zapier.md

 ### Scenario

-We're ready to launch a big new feature and, as such, have aligned marketing campaigns to the launch.
+We're ready to launch a big new feature and, as such, have planned marketing campaigns to promote the launch.
 Rather than manually triggering the related campaigns, we'll use Zapier to automatically trigger them as soon as the feature is officially released in production.

-While our specific integration will focus on only an email campaign using Mailjet, this could apply to any sort of campaign integration or multiple integrations.
-Perhaps an email campaign goes out, a post on your LinkedIn, Facebook and Instagram pages is published, and a Google Ads campaign begins – all occurring automatically, without the need for manual intervention.
+While this specific integration will focus on only an email campaign using Mailjet, this could apply to any sort of campaign integration or multiple integrations.
+Perhaps an email campaign goes out, followed by a post on your LinkedIn, then Facebook and Instagram pages are published, and, finally, a Google Ads campaign begins – all occurring automatically, without the need for manual intervention.

 ### Example Implementation